Xu-JY/xu-jy.github.io/_pages/about.md

  &nbsp; &nbsp; I have a variety of **research interests**, including: dynamic pricing, multi-armed/contextual bandits, tensor networks, computational complexity, etc. My current work is a combination of pricing and bandits problem. -->

 &nbsp; &nbsp; My current **research interest** is dynamic pricing.
-My goal is to seek for statistical/computational methods to improve our comprehension on marketing process while also applying information theory to show the limitations.
+My goal is to seek for statistical and computational methods to improve our comprehension on marketing process while also applying information theory to show the limitations.
 During my undergraduate, I spent some time on tensors and computational complexity.